Best New Cars for City Driving

 • The right size.
 Too big, and it will feel ungainly around town.
 Too small, and you might not be able to carry what you need.

 In addition to our exclusive reliability and owner satisfaction data, we’ve done our own tests and pored over relevant statistics to help you find out which cars will meet your specific needs.
-We've picked cars that can make a U-turn in no more than 39 feet, get great gas mileage in the city, score well in our ride tests, and have AEB with pedestrian detection standard.
+We’ve picked cars that can make a U-turn in no more than 39 feet, get city gas mileage above 30 mpg, score average or better in our ride tests, and have AEB with pedestrian detection standard.
 Then we ranked them based on those specific qualities.

 If you’re a Consumer Reports member, the list below is available to you.
 CR members also have full access to the results of our Annual Auto Surveys; first-drive reviews of the newest cars, SUVs, and trucks; and our full road tests and exclusive ratings for each vehicle we buy.